 When writing a check, you need to write out the amount using words (in addition to the numerals in the dollar box).
-Doing so helps to prevent confusion and fraud — numerals can easily be altered or misread, but an amount in words is much harder to tamper with.
-In most cases, it doesn’t matter what you write or how you write it: Nobody will notice unless there’s a problem with the check.
+Doing so helps to prevent confusion and fraud—numerals can easily be altered or misread, but an amount written in words is much harder to tamper with.
+In most cases, it doesn’t matter how you write it.
+Nobody will notice unless there’s a problem with the check.

 If you can say it, you can write it.
 A rule of thumb is to write the numbers just as they sound.
 If your number is 1,234, say it out loud.
 It will be written just as it sounds: one thousand two hundred thirty-four.

 Here is the style to follow when writing numbers on checks:

 Hyphen: Note the hyphen (or the minus sign) in "thirty-four" above.
 Technically, it’s correct to hyphenate numbers between 21 and 99.
 However, merchants don’t care about formatting rules when you’re writing a check (whether you skip the hyphen or hyphenate incorrectly); they just don’t want the check to bounce.

 Full dollars in words: Only write the full dollar amount in words.
 For portions less than one dollar, use a fraction.